lewisjones37/afan-valley-fitness/README.md

 ### Gallery Grid Display

 - Showcases all images in a grid before selecting one to zoom in.
-- SHows customer range of equiptment.
+- Shows customer range of equiptment.
 - Simple and easy to see what's on offer.

 ![Image of Gallery Grid display of images](docs/gallery-grid.jpg)

 ### Gallery selected image

-- Zooms in and gives full view of image.
+- Once selected zooms in and gives full view of image.
 - Easy transition in and out of selected image.
 - Gives description bottom left hand corner of the image.